 UMPI is a Universal Master Person Index and it is only offered by Verato.
 The Verato UMPI uniquely offers these capabilities:

-Configurability: Easy to integrate with RESTful APIs.
+- Configurability: Easy to integrate with RESTful APIs.
 Minimal configuration necessary for added data sources.
-No tuning required.
+No extensive tuning required.

 The UMPI thrives at supporting modern healthcare initiatives, like:

-Patient Access—Gain confidence that you are providing accurate, complete patient records whenever a patient logs into a portal or an application.
+- Patient Access—Gain confidence that you are providing an accurate, complete patient record whenever a patient logs into a portal or an application.